 An introduction to the theories, research, behaviors, and skills associated with the process of listening.
 Application of content material will be explored and analyzed through classroom exercises and evaluations.
-AP negotiation, interviewing, communication networks and channels, teambuilding, and presentations.
 AP

-CTA 115 Introduction to Organizational Communication 3 cr
+CTA 115 Introduction to Business and Professional Communication 3 cr

 An introduction to the principles of effective communication in business and professional settings.
-Topics studied include organizational culture, diversity, listening, verbal and nonverbal messages, conflict and
+Topics studied include organizational culture, diversity, listening, verbal and nonverbal messages, conflict and negotiation, interviewing, communication networks and channels, teambuilding, and presentations.
+AP